kiliango/Python-pathfinder-GUI/README.md

 # Python-pathfinder-GUI
-a pathfinding visualizer in python with a user interface made using pygame.
+A pathfinding visualizer in python with a user interface made using pygame.

 # Description